 Here’s a quick guide to how to follow up after an interview if you haven’t heard back.

-Do: Find out the next steps right away (before the interview is over)
+How to follow-up: Find out the next steps right away (before the job interview is over)

 Your initial follow-up can happen before your interview has even ended.
 After questions are over and you’re about to head out the door, be sure to ask your interviewer if there are any next steps in the meantime.